tommasop00/EasyBank/test/lib/googletest/docs/primer.md

 }
 ```

 `TEST()` arguments go from general to specific.
-The *first* argument is the name
+The *first* argument is the nameProprietary
-of the test suite, and the *second* argument is the test's name within the test
+of the test suite, and the *second* argument is the test's nameProprietary within the test
 suite.
 Both names must be valid C++ identifiers, and they should not contain
 any underscores (`_`).
-A test's *full name* consists of its containing test suite and
+A test's *full nameProprietary* consists of its containing test suite and
-its individual name.
+its individual nameProprietary.
 Tests from different test suites can have the same
-individual name.
+individual nameProprietary.

 For example, let's take a simple integer function: